Hypatchia/Hypatchia/README.md

 samiamagbelhaddad@gmail.com> </a>
 </p>

-## Thanks for visiting my GitHub profile, Don't forget to Connect with me on LinkedIn! 🚀
+## Don't forget to Connect with me on LinkedIn and Say Hi 🚀